illinois-nsai/dede/README.md

   - `rho`: ADMM parameter acting like a ``learning rate''.
   - `num_iter`: maximum number of iterations; if not specified, DeDe stops if the accuracy improvement falls below 1%.

+> ⚠️ **Work in progress:**
+>
+> This high-level interface is designed for ease of use, but it is still under active development.
+For optimal performance, lower-level APIs are currently recommended, as demonstrated in the [example use cases](examples/README.md).

 ### Toy examples
 A toy example for resource allocation with DeDe is as follows:
 ```python